 If you created the job trigger in an existing project that you want to keep:

-If necessary, choose the name of the project in which you created a job trigger from the menu at the top of the GCP Console.
-Then open Cloud DLP in the GCP Console.
+If necessary, choose the name of the project in which you created a job trigger from the menu at the top of the Cloud Console.
+Then open Cloud DLP in the Cloud Console.

 Click the Job triggers tab.
 The console displays a list of all job triggers for the current project.

-In the Actions column for the job trigger you want to delete, click the three vertical dots, and then click Delete.
+In the Actions column for the job trigger you want to delete, click the more actions menu (displayed as three dots arranged vertically) , and then click Delete.

 Alternatively, from the list of job triggers, click the name of the job you want to delete.
 On the job trigger's detail page, click Delete.